Skip to main content

 User Behavior Analytics (UBA) involves monitoring and analyzing the behavior of users within a network to identify patterns that may indicate malicious activity or security risks.

-• Detects deviations from typical user behaviors that could signify threats.
+• Detects deviations from typical patterns.

-• Utilizes machine learning and statistical models to identify anomalies.
+• Uses machine learning to spot anomalies.

 How it works: